paltze/scenery/README.md

 ```
 > Scenery supports all the Love2D 11.4 [callbacks](https://love2d.org/wiki/Category:Callbacks).

-> The `hook` method optionally accepts a second argument, a table, with the callbacks which will be hooked. eg `{ load, draw, update }`
+> The `hook` method optionally accepts a second argument, a table, with the callbacks which will be hooked. eg `{ "load", "draw", "update" }`

 ### Scenes